-- Author Avatar: The character with all the good lines generally; Lord Darlington in Lady Windermere's Fan and Lord Goring in An Ideal Husband specifically)
+- Author Avatar: The character with all the good lines generally is this.

 - Deadpan Snarker: Everyone in his plays.
 Everyone.
 The man himself as well.

-- Double Standard: Several of his plays at least touch upon the unfairness of women's reputations being ruined by activities that men are allowed to get away with.
+- Double Standard: Several of his plays at least touch upon the unfairness of women's reputations being ruined by activities that men are fairly freely allowed to get away with.
 A Woman of No Importance, for one, is a quite explicit attack on the idea that a woman must be Defiled Forever by something that marks the man involved out as no more than a charming cad.

 - Downer Ending: Various works, to say nothing of the last few years of his own life, which border on Diabolus ex Machina territory.